5roop/task6_speech/README.md

 The training was started anew.

 Probably we will meet with Danijel Korzinek today at 14LT, with an internal pre-meeting with Nikola at 13:15LT.

+The two segments that had no transcripts had been transfered to the PC and listened to.
+In both cases the transcripts were correct; no words are spoken in those segments.
+One is a 7s segment of naught but silence with faint room sound, and the other is a 7.5s long segment of roaring applause.
+In both cases the model was right to return no transcripts.